toxuin/ESPRINTER/README.md

 This one nifty tool lets you use awesome web panel from Duet electronics on any other hardware that supports auxiliary serial connections.

-Supported firmwares are [RepRapFirmware](https://github.com/dc42/RepRapFirmware) and toxuin's fork of [Repetier-Firmware](https://github.com/toxuin/Repetier-Firmware) (pull request submitted).
+Supported firmwares are [RepRapFirmware](https://github.com/dc42/RepRapFirmware) and dev version of [Repetier-Firmware](https://github.com/repetier/Repetier-Firmware/tree/work092).

 Anyways, it was tested with RAMPS 1.4 and RADDS and it mostly works.
 Use at own risk.